-The Mormon religion (Mormonism), whose followers are known as Mormons and Latter Day Saints (LDS), was founded less than two hundred years ago by a man named Joseph Smith.
-He claimed to have received a personal visit from God the Father and Jesus Christ who told him that all churches and their creeds were an abomination.
-Joseph Smith then set out to begin a brand-new religion that claims to be the “only true church on earth.”
+The Mormon religion (Mormonism), whose followers are known as Mormons and Latter-day Saints (LDS), was founded less than two hundred years ago by a man named Joseph Smith.
+He claimed to have received a personal visit from God the Father and Jesus Christ (Articles of Faith, p.
+35) who told him that all churches and their creeds were an abomination (1 Nephi 13:28; Pearl of Great Price, Joseph Smith – History 1:18, 19).
+Joseph Smith then set out to "restore true Christianity" and claimed his church to be the “only true church on earth” (Mormon Doctrine, p.
+670; 1 Nephi 14:10).
 The problem with Mormonism is that it contradicts, modifies, and expands on the Bible.
-Christians have no reason to believe that the Bible is not true and adequate.
+Christians do not have a reason to believe that the Bible is untrue or inadequate.
 To truly believe in and trust God means to believe in His Word, and all Scripture is inspired by God, which means it comes from Him (2 Timothy 3:16).

-Mormons believe that there are in fact four sources of divinely inspired words, not just one: 1) The Bible “as far as it is translated correctly.”
+Mormons believe that there are in fact four sources of divinely inspired words, not just one: 1) the Bible “as far as it is translated correctly” (8th Article of Faith).
 Which verses are considered incorrectly translated is not always made clear.
 2) The Book of Mormon, which was “translated” by Smith and published in 1830.
-Smith claimed it is the “most correct book” on earth and that a person can get closer to God by following its precepts “than by any other book.”
-3) The Doctrine and Covenants, containing a collection of modern revelations regarding the “Church of Jesus Christ as it has been restored.”
-4) The Pearl of the Great Price, which is considered by Mormons to “clarify” doctrines and teachings that were lost from the Bible and adds its own information about the earth’s creation.
+Smith claimed it is the “most correct book” on earth and that a person can get closer to God by following its precepts “than by any other book” (History of the Church 4:461).
+3) Doctrine and Covenants, containing a collection of modern revelations regarding the “Church of Jesus Christ as it has been restored.”
+4) The Pearl of Great Price, which is considered by Mormons to “clarify” doctrines and teachings that were lost from the Bible (Articles of Faith, p.
+182–185) and adds its own information about the earth’s creation.

 Clearly, there is only one way to receive salvation and that is to know God and His Son, Jesus (John 17:3).
-It is not done by works, but by faith (Romans 1:17; 3:28).
+Receiving salvation is not done by works but by faith (Romans 1:17; 3:28).
 We can receive this gift no matter who we are or what we have done (Romans 3:22).
 “Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved” (Acts 4:12).